 Industrial Pretreatment Program

-This program is required by both Federal (40 CFR 403) and state (9VAC25-31-10 et seq.) regulations for various publicly-owned wastewater treatment plants (WWTPs), the Lynchburg Regional WWTP being one.
+This program is required by both Federal (40 CFR 403) and state (9VAC25-31-10 et seq.) regulations for various publicly-owned wastewater treatment plants, the Lynchburg Regional Water Resource Recovery Facility being one.
 The program is designed to prevent treatment works upset, pass through of the treatment system and protection of sludge quality through the regulation of significant industrial facilities, including categorical industries, which discharge into the sanitary sewer system.
 Industrial facilities coming under the regulations must apply for and receive a permit from the City of Lynchburg’s Department of Water Resources.
 Information on obtaining a permit may be obtained by calling an Industrial Monitoring Coordinator at 434-455-6240.

 Below are the City of Lynchburg's City Ordinance and Regulations and Practices documents for your use.